cockpit-project/cockpit/test/README.md

     test/verify/check-session -st

-You can also run *all* the tests, with some parallelism:
+You can also run *all* the tests, with automatic parallelism:

-    test/common/run-tests --test-dir test/verify --jobs 2
+    test/common/run-tests --test-dir test/verify

 However, this will take *really* long.
 You can specify a subset of tests (see `--help`); but usually it's better to run individual tests locally, and let the